| |

 If you’re looking for the closest tubing to the Seattle area, the Summit at Snoqualmie is your best bet as it’s less than an hour in no traffic.
 They are also the largest tubing area around with over 20 lanes and they have a covered magic carpet to take you back up the hill, so no trudging up the hill when you’re tired after multiple runs.
 The tubing hill is 500 ft long & 40 ft vertical.
 This location is pricier than other locations, but they do have the largest number of runs around the area, so you might have a better shot of getting in more runs than other locations on beautiful winter days.

 They do offer several night sessions as well, which is always a blast to go tubing with all the lights lit up.
 I’ve tried this in Oregon at the Ski Bowl location and we had a lot of fun.
-Great activity for teens or for a couples date to add a little more adventure at night!
+Great activity for teens or for a couple’s date to add a little more adventure at night!
 Prices are also cheaper at night versus the popular daytime slots.

-They do suggest that you purchase your tickets online as they can’t guarantee the availability of spots for walk-up.
+They do suggest that you purchase your tickets online as they can’t guarantee the availability of spots for walk-ups.
 This is a rare bonus to be able to purchase your tickets ahead of time, so I’d suggest this for days that may be quite busy.
 In talking with a friend who went over Christmas break, even with busier crowds, the main times they experienced longer waits was riding the covered magic carpet to get up to the top of the hill (she had to wait 10-15 minutes in line at times).

 Find the best rates for Snoqualmie area hotels, in case you want to make it an overnight stay.